Updated: Jan 16

 Dipping into the stream, Master Shinran knew its source.
 He understood clearly that having his eyes opened to the question of his ultimate fate, listening with an impassioned spirit to Buddhism, and receiving true happiness in this life were all due to the great workings of Amida Buddha (the workings that came from five kalpas of contemplation).

-He knew that through profound bonds we are all born into this world as human beings, we are all alike nurtured by Amida and enjoy walking in his supreme Way, and we are all brothers and sisters with no distinctions of high and low.
+He knew that through profound bonds we are all born into this world as human beings, we are all alike nurtured by Amida and enjoy walking in his Supreme Way, and we are all brothers and sisters with no distinctions of high and low.
 Therefore Master Shinran reaches out to the whole human race as family and fellow travelers.

-In an age of rigid class divisions, Master Shinran manifested burning love for all mankind, inviting one and all to join him in the supreme Way with these words: "I, Shinran, do not have even a single disciple."
+In an age of rigid class divisions, Master Shinran manifested burning love for all mankind, inviting one and all to join him in the Supreme Way with these words: "I, Shinran, do not have even a single disciple."

 Due to coronavirus, the world is filled with uneasiness and fear.
 We now find our movements restricted and divisions worsening.
 However, we Shinran Students have been turning this crisis into great opportunities.
 With country borders no longer a barrier (thanks to the internet), we have strengthened our unity in ways never seen before.

 Now is the time for us to face the poor and afflicted one by one.
-Let us freely reach out to suffering people’s hearts with the sword of truth to guide them to true salvation.
+Let us freely reach out to suffering people’s hearts with the treasure-sword of truth to guide them to true salvation.

 Our greatest chance is now—we must not waste even a moment.